bmmpxf/geoserver/doc/en/user/source/data/vector/shapefile.rst

 Configuring a shapefile layer
 -----------------------------

 Shapefiles contain exactly one layer, which needs to be added as a new layer before it will be able to be served by GeoServer.
-See the section on :ref:`webadmin_layers` for how to add and edit a new layer.
+See the section on :ref:`webadmin_data_layers` for how to add and edit a new layer.